sheritsh/s21_containers/README.md

 | `void emplace_front(Args&&... args)`          | appends a new element to the top of the container  | List, Stack |
 | `std::pair<iterator,bool> emplace(Args&&... args)`          | inserts new elements into the container  | Map, Set |

-*Подсказка 1*: обратите внимание, что каждый из этих методов использует конструкцию Args&&... args - Parameter pack. Эта конструкция позволяет передавать переменное число параметров в функцию. То есть при вызове метода, определенного как `iterator emplace(const_iterator pos, Args&&... args)`, можно написать как `emplace(pos, arg1, arg2)`, так и `emplace(pos, arg1, arg2, arg3)`.
+*Tip 1*: notice that each of these methods uses an Args&&... args - Parameter pack construct.
+This construct allows a variable number of parameters to be passed to a function or method.
+So, when calling a method defined as `iterator emplace(const_iterator pos, Args&&... args)`, you can write either `emplace(pos, arg1, arg2)` or `emplace(pos, arg1, arg2, arg3)`.

-*Подсказка 2*: не забудьте протестировать методы для различных случаев, включая краевые.
+*Tip 2*: remember to test methods for different cases, including boundary ones.